 Served with sea island red peas and seasonal local greens, the fried chicken at JCT Kitchen is in limited quantities so come early.

 Chef Joey Riley serves his scrumptious skillet-fried chicken breast at Kaleidoscope with collards and baked mac-n-cheese.

 Any paparazzi zoom lenses spotted at South City Kitchen may be aimed at a celebrity or at the fried chicken.

 Chef Art Smith’s recipe on the menu at Southern Art has been served to President Obama, Oprah, Nelson Mandela, Lady Gaga and more.

 The generous serving of fried chicken at Table & Main includes the leg, thigh and breast so comes with an extra plate for sufficient space.

--Photo Credits: Top, Food 101, Photo by Lauren Rubenstein; Watershed on Peachtree courtesy Watershed on Peachtree; Rosebud courtesy Green Olive Media; Sun In My Belly by Amber Fouts; P’cheen by Teodora Nicolae; Cardamom Hill by Chris Hornaday; Wrecking Bar Brewpub by Greg Scott with Picture This!
+-Photo Credits: Top, Food 101 (restaurant now closed), Photo by Lauren Rubenstein; Watershed on Peachtree courtesy Watershed on Peachtree; Sun In My Belly by Amber Fouts; P’cheen by Teodora Nicolae; Chef Asha Gomez’s dish by Chris Hornaday; Wrecking Bar Brewpub by Greg Scott with Picture This!
 Photography.